The Black Hand (1906 film)

 The Black Hand (full title The Black Hand: True Story of a Recent Occurrence in the Italian Quarter of New York) is an American silent film directed by Wallace McCutcheon.
 It is generally considered by motion-picture historians to be the earliest surviving gangster film.

 Plot summary

-In New York City, two Italian-American criminals blackmail a butcher, demanding a ransom of $1,000, otherwise, they will kidnap his daughter and blow up his shop.
-Unable to afford the sum, the gang kidnaps his daughter.
-The butcher calls the police who finally arrest the extortionists and rescue the little girl.
+In New York City, two Italian-American criminals blackmail Angelo, a friendly butcher, demanding a ransom of $1,000 otherwise they threaten to kidnap the butcher’s daughter, Maria, and blow up his shop if he refuses to pay the ransom.

+After the gang then kidnap Maria and take her back to their hideout in exchange for the ransom, Angelo and his wife cooperate with the police.
+The detectives first apprehend one of the gangsters when he comes to collect the $1,000 ransom.
+The police then arrest rest of the extortionists back at their hideout and rescue the Maria.